SMAC-Talk: A Natural Language Extension of the StarCraft Multi-Agent Challenge for Large Language Models

 - Released as an open benchmark to support cooperative multi-agent research.

-From source RSS / original summaryarXiv:2606.
-04202v1 Announce Type: new Abstract: As LLMs become more widely deployed, they are increasingly expected to work alongside other AI agents rather than operating in isolation.
+From the original publisher, up to about 700 charactersarXiv:2606.
+04202v1 Announce Type: new Abstract: As become more widely deployed, they are increasingly expected to work alongside other AI agents rather than operating in isolation.
 Effective coordination in these settings requires agents to communicate, share information and make decisions under uncertainty.
-We introduce SMAC-Talk, a natural language extension of the StarCraft Multi-Agent Challenge for evaluating LLM-based agents in cooperative multi-agent environments.
+We introduce SMAC-Talk, a natural language extension of the StarCraft Challenge for evaluating LLM-based agents in cooperative multi-agent environments.

 Want this in your inbox every morning?